Data-Intelligence-Mastery/data_science_interview_questions/fundamentals.md

 If our model complexity exceeds this sweet spot, we are in effect over-fitting our model; while if our complexity falls short of the sweet spot, we are under-fitting the model.

+## 2. Bagging and Resampling

+Bagging and other resampling techniques can be used to reduce the variance in model predictions.
+In bagging (Bootstrap Aggregating), numerous replicates of the original data set are created using random selection with replacement.
+Each derivative data set is then used to construct a new model and the models are gathered together into an ensemble.
+To make a prediction, all of the models in the ensemble are polled and their results are averaged.

+One powerful modeling algorithm that makes good use of bagging is Random Forests.
+Random Forests works by training numerous decision trees each based on a different resampling of the original training data.
+In Random Forests the bias of the full model is equivalent to the bias of a single decision tree (which itself has high variance).
+By creating many of these trees, in effect a "forest", and then averaging them the variance of the final model can be greatly reduced over that of a single tree.
+In practice the only limitation on the size of the forest is computing time as an infinite number of trees could be trained without ever increasing bias and with a continual (if asymptotically declining) decrease in the variance.